gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When compiling Java code, Gradle uses worker processes to run the Java compiler as a compiler daemon.
 This allows the Java compiler to "warm up" and compile faster after a few uses.
-Reusing compiler daemons within a single build invocation speeds up overall build performance as every compile task can potentially execute more quickly.
+Reusing compiler daemons within a single build invocation speeds up overall build performance as every compile task executes more quickly.

-Since [Gradle 8.3](/8.3/release-notes.html#faster-java-compilation), Gradle attempts to keep Java compiler daemons alive after the end of the build, so that [subsequent builds are faster](https://blog.gradle.org/our-approach-to-faster-compilation).
+Since [Gradle 8.3](/8.3/release-notes.html#faster-java-compilation), Gradle keeps Java compiler daemons alive after the end of the build, so that [subsequent builds are faster](https://blog.gradle.org/our-approach-to-faster-compilation).
-This was only supported on Linux and macOS.
+Until now, this was only supported on Linux and macOS.

-With this release, persistent Java compiler daemons are now supported on Windows as well.
+With this release, persistent Java compiler daemons are supported on Windows as well.
 No configuration changes are required to enable this feature.

 <a name="configuration-role"></a>